 Sorry, all sales are final, there are no returns.
 The gear is on consignment from many different sellers.
 School is on again on the next morning.
 We are like a large neighborhood garage sale.

 However, there have been 4 cases in the last 5 years where someone has bought ski boots or skis only to notice after getting home that they were 2 different sizes.
 Each time, the person brought them back immediately with their sales receipt and the gear inventory tag and we have found the proper mate or exchanged them. **Try them on, DOUBLE check sizes**

 Several times people have bought boots for someone not at the swap (do not do this) and found them not to fit properly.
 The snowsports shops, for their own gear, are generally willing to trade for a suitable equivalent replacement item for the next several weeks.

 Is the gear guaranteed to be usable?

 We are like a garage sale for used gear.
-About 35%+ of the gear belongs to individuals.
-They may or may not be a aware that ski shops can no longer adjust a binding due to insurance support.
+35-50% of the gear belongs to individuals.
+They generally are not aware that ski shops can no longer adjust a binding due to insurance support.
 We have people trying to keep the obvious bad and really old gear out.
 We can not call up each of the insurance databases to check each item.
 We also can not adequately check each of 3,500~ used items for defects.
 Our volunteers do their best but there is no guarantee.
 Our associated ski and snowboard shops do support exchanges for their new or used gear that is defective.

 Is there tax on the gear marked?